-Doctors use chemotherapy either as a first-line therapy or in combination with other treatments, such as surgery.
-If chemotherapy does not work, a person may need to consider other treatment options.
+Doctors use chemotherapy either as a first-line treatment or in combination with others, such as surgery.
+If chemotherapy is ineffective, a person may need to consider other options.

-- cancer spreading from its original site to other areas of the body, which is called metastasis
+- cancer spreading to other areas of the body, a process called metastasis

 - cancer symptoms returning